|But Wait One Minute!

 Home equity line of credit accounts use simple interest.
 This is where interest is charged on the average daily balance.
 Every time payments are made into the account, it forces the balance to be adjusted down - thus charging less interest..

 Since your income goes into the account, the average daily balance remains low.
 You will pay lower interest charges over time than if you were to pay using a straight amortization loan (with interest rates being equal).

 Also note that your income deposit becomes your BLOC monthly payment.
 So you will never make a payment to your BLOC.

 Your discretionary income (income that is in excess of monthly living expenses) will be used to pay down your equity line balance.

 By using your BLOC as your money account, the excess income that you budget through your spending will automatically decease your BLOC balance.

-Budgeting your discretionary income by $1,000 each month will payoff your auto debt within 2-3 years.
+Budgeting your discretionary income by $1,000 each month will payoff the tuition within one year.

 |Example: Your BLOC account would look like this:|